Abhyankar's conjectures in Galois theory: Current status and future directions: Ramification Theory

 If $G$ is a $p$-group, note that $\phi$ is totally ramified above the branch point.
 If not, then the inertia group would be contained in a normal proper subgroup $N$.
 The quotient of $\phi$ by $N$ would then be an unramified cover of the projective line, which is impossible since the \'etale fundamental group of the projective line is trivial.

-Furthermore, by the Katz-Gabber theorem, it suffices to study extensions of $L_0=k((t))$ \cite{katzgabber}.
-In the special case that $G$ is a $p$-group (where it was first proven in \cite{Har80}), this theorem states that there is an equivalence of categories between $G$-Galois covers of the projective line ramified only above $\infty$, and $G$-Galois \'etale covers of ${\rm Spec}(k((t)))$, given by restriction.
-(See Section~\ref{aSobstructions} for more about the general case of this theorem.)
+In this situation, it suffices to study extensions of $L_0=k((t))$, because of Corollary~2.4 of \cite{Har80}.
+That result states that there is an equivalence of categories between $G$-Galois covers of the projective line ramified only above $\infty$, and $G$-Galois \'etale covers of ${\rm Spec}\bigl(k((t))\bigr)$, given by restriction.
+(An important generalization, known as the Katz-Gabber theorem, is discussed in Section~\ref{aSobstructions} below.)

 In this section, we describe results for abelian $p$-groups that follow from class field theory.
 Then we explain why all sufficiently large prime-to-$p$ integers can occur as the last upper jump.
 Finally we describe existence results for covers with small upper jumps.